ironchefpython/ironchefpython.github.io/_posts/2013-06-03-First-Post.md

 left to learn that will further my career.

 Rather than weep at the lack of new worlds to conquer, I will focus on two
 things: educating others and building tools.
-This is the move effecitve use of my spare time; having stood on the shoulders of giants, it's time to boost others up even higher on the pyramid.
+This is the most effecitve use of my spare time; having stood on the shoulders of giants, it's time to boost others up even higher.